icoadmindev/wiz_exchange/README.md

 10. call Token smart contract `approve(address _spender, uint _value)` method, where _spender is Token Burn smart contract address (from p.6) and _value is the value of tokens which Tokenholder is about to burn

-11. option 1: call `burn()` method in Token Burn smart contract, all tokens from amount will be burnt and the Tokenholder will receive ETH on his/her own ETH address instantly
+11. option 1: call `refund()` method in Token Burn smart contract, all tokens from amount will be burnt and the Tokenholder will receive ETH on his/her own ETH address instantly

-11. option 2: call `burnValue(amount in uint256)` method in Token Burn smart contract, all tokens from the burnValue's amount field will be burnt and the Tokenholder will receive ETH on his/her own ETH address instantly
+11. option 2: call `refundValue(amount in uint256)` method in Token Burn smart contract, all tokens from the burnValue's amount field will be burnt and the Tokenholder will receive ETH on his/her own ETH address instantly

 Burning Owner's flow